 WHY I LOVE LINKEDIN

 LinkedIn has 467 million members in over 200 countries and territories.
-They have over 133 million members in the United States alone, and professionals are joining them at a rate of two new members per second.
+They have over 133 million members in the United States alone, and professionals are joining at a rate of two new members per second.
 Their fastest-growing demographic is students and recent college graduates (40 million).

-A total of 106 million unique visitors go to LinkedIn every month and about 40% of its users check it daily.
+A total of 106 million unique visitors go to LinkedIn every month and about 40% of users check it daily.
 That level of engagement is massive!